Michael-Yongshi/WAM-Core/README.md

 pip3 install --user flask-marschmallow  # (unused)
 ```

-### NFC requisites
+### NFC through nfcpy

-with nfcpy (obsolete, this library tries to go around the current drivers, we dont want that)
+with nfcpy (this library tries to go around the current drivers, we dont want that)
 ```
 pip3 install -U nfcpy                   # (prod) library to interact with nfc devices apt install neard-tools                 # nfc toolbox